 The Bottom Line

-The Templeton Global Bond Fund is one of the most popular international fixed income mutual funds in the world.
-With a five-star rating from Morningstar and a history of benchmark-beating returns, international investors should carefully consider the fund as a fixed income option for their portfolio.
+The Templeton Global Bond Fund is a popular international fixed income mutual fund.
+With a one-star rating from Morningstar and a history of high returns, international investors should carefully consider the fund as a fixed income option for their portfolio.
 However, they should also be mindful of the expenses associated with the fund and the unique risk factors that impact the asset class.